nisol91/laravel-experiments-api/README.md

 laravel app

-this is the laravel api for all my portfolio projects, hosted on heroku
+this is a laravel api with vue frontend. vuex for state management. auth and routes protection with laravel. mysql db.